abhijha910/Product_Listing_Assignment_Abhyanand_Jha/README.md

-# Cloudflex Frontend Assignment – Product Listing Interface
+# Product Listing Interface

-A responsive and clean product listing interface built using **Next.js**, **React**, and **Tailwind CSS** — developed for the Round 2 Cloudflex Frontend Developer Internship Assignment.
+A responsive and clean product listing interface built using **Next.js**, **React**, and **Tailwind CSS** — developed as part of a frontend development project for showcasing modern UI design and functionality.

 ---

-## 🔧 Tech Stack
+## Tech Stack

 - **Next.js** – React framework with built-in routing and server-side rendering
 - **React.js** – Component-based UI library